Create object for storing 2-D lidar scan

 Cartesian property is set directly from this

-Range readings from lidar, specified as a vector.
-This vector is the same
+Range readings from lidar, specified as a vector in meters.
+This vector

 Angle of range readings from lidar, specified as a vector.
 This vector is